nikhilm/uvbook/source/processes.rst

 may want to share file descriptors with the child.
 For example, perhaps your applications launches a sub-command and you want any errors to go in the log file, but ignore ``stdout``.
-For this you'd like to have ``stderr`` of the child to be displayed.
+For this you'd like to have ``stderr`` of the child be the same as the stderr of the parent.
 In this case, libuv supports *inheriting* file descriptors.
 In this sample, we invoke the test program, which is:

 .. rubric:: proc-streams/test.c
 .. literalinclude:: ../code/proc-streams/test.c

-The actual program ``proc-streams`` runs this while inheriting only ``stderr``.
+The actual program ``proc-streams`` runs this while sharing only ``stderr``.
 The file descriptors of the child process are set using the ``stdio`` field in ``uv_process_options_t``.
 First set the ``stdio_count`` field to the number of file descriptors being set. ``uv_process_options_t.stdio`` is an array of ``uv_stdio_container_t``, which is:

 .. literalinclude:: ../libuv/include/uv.h
-    :lines: 1263-1270
+    :lines: 1305-1312

 where flags can have several values.
 Use ``UV_IGNORE`` if it isn't going to be used.
 If the first three ``stdio`` fields are marked as ``UV_IGNORE`` they'll